Services for People with Disabilities

 Programs and Services

 The Employment Development Department (EDD) is committed to enhancing employment opportunities for people with disabilities.
-Through the One-Stop Career Center system, EDD provides universal access for service, ensuring that all job applicants with disabilities receive employment opportunities equal to those of other job applicants.
+Through the America’s Job Center of CaliforniaSM (AJCC), formerly known as One-Stop Career Centers system, EDD provides universal access for service, ensuring that all job applicants with disabilities receive employment opportunities equal to those of other job applicants.
 Assistance is also provided to job seekers with disabilities who need additional services to become qualified for employment.
 Services for people with disabilities include, but are not limited to, referrals to job openings or training, vocational counseling, job search assistance and workshops, testing, and referrals to supportive services in the community.

 CalJOBSSM is a newly redesigned online resource to help job seekers and employers navigate California’s workforce services by providing employment and labor market information for the State of California.